 - 1/4 cup cold water

-- Combine the flour, warm water and lemon juice.
+Combine the flour, psyllium husk, warm water and lemon juice.
 Mix to remove any lumps.
 Cover and let sit 7 - 24 hours.

-- Heat the oven to 350*F. Grease one medium and one small loaf pan.
+Heat the oven to 350*F. Grease or line with parchment paper one medium bread pan.

-- Allow to cool for 30 minutes before slicing.
+Allow to cool for at least an additional 60 minutes before slicing.

-- You can replace any of the water with yogurt, whole milk, coconut yogurt or coconut milk for a moister bread.
+You can replace any of the water with yogurt, whole milk, coconut yogurt, coconut milk, almond milk or rice milk for a moister bread.